sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 ## Scope of the study

-We divide our study into four parts, each corresponding to a specific visual property emerging in toddlers.
-In the following, we describe each of them and clarify the scope of our experiments with respect to prior work.
-Note that we do not aim to faithfully reproduce evaluation protocols from developmental studies, they are often based on language and we don't wanto to limit our experiments to vision-language models.
-We use alternatives that aim to assess the presence of a visual property relative to toddlers.
+We divide our study into four parts, each corresponding to a specific visual property emerging in toddlers and remaining for the rest of their life.
+In the following, we describe each and clarify the scope of our experiments with respect to prior work.
+Note that we do not aim to faithfully reproduce evaluation protocols from developmental studies, as they are often based on language and we do not want to limit our experiments to vision-language models.
+Instead, we use
+alternatives that aim to assess the presence of a visual property relative to toddlers.

 {% include figure.html path="assets/img/2025-04-28-visualprop/overview.png"
 class="img-fluid" %}
 <div class="caption">
 Figure 1.
 Illustration of emerging visual properties in toddlers.
-Green rectangles means that toddlers can match images based on their category (A and B) or focus on specific views (C).
-Red rectangle (D) means that humans learn to mismatch stimulis.
+A: Caricature recognition.
+B: Shape bias.
+C: Preferred views.
+D: Sensitivity to spatial arrangement of features.
+Green rectangles in A, B indicate what toddlers have learned to judge as more similar.
+Blue rectangle in C indicates preference for side views.
+Red rectangle in D means that humans learn to consider the two stimuli with rearranged features as dissimilar.
 </div>

 #### Caricature recognition

-After 18 months, toddlers become able to recognize impoverished variants of daily-life objects called caricatures.
-These caricatures are constructed with few simple shapes <d-cite key="smith2003learning"></d-cite> (e.g.
+At around 18 months, toddlers become able to recognize impoverished variants of daily-life objects called caricatures.
+These caricatures are constructed from few simple shapes <d-cite key="smith2003learning"></d-cite> (e.g.
 Figure 1, A. The
 recognition of these caricatures is related to the development of abstract representations and may boost category generalization <d-cite